design-automation/mobius-mooc-generator/README.md

     - Subsection_Folder (_3rd level_)
       - subsection_settings.md
       - Unit_Folder (_4th level_)
-        - unit_settings.md
-        - component_file.md
+        - unit_settings_and_components.md

+Note that each folder should contaon exactly one markdown (.md) file.
+These files can have any name, but must always have a '.md' extension.

 You can explore an example input dataset here: https://github.com/design-automation/edx-generator/tree/master/test/input

 Note that the alphanumeric ordering of the folders is important, as this will reflect the ordering that will be generated in edx.
-In this example, the sections'Week_1', 'Week_2', etc will be sorted correctly.
+In this example, the sections'_w1' (for 'week 1'), '_w2' (for 'week 2'), etc will be sorted correctly.
 However, the subsections 'Intro', 'Shorts', and 'Assignment' would not be sorted correctly.
 So, for that reason, they have been named '01_Intro', '02_Shorts', and '03_Assignment'.

+In the example, short folder names used.
+This is because when the final files get generated, the files names will concatenate all the folder names.
+So in order to avoid long file names in the final output, it is advisable to keep the folder names short.
+In addition, in the example, we start the filename with an '_' (underscore).
+This is to ensure that the markdown file will always be listed at the top of the file list.
+(But this is just a convenience, not a requirement.)

 ## Execution

 Execute the python script in order to generate all the MOOC file and the .tar.gz file using the following command:

 ~~~~~~~~~~~~~~~~~~~~~
-python genedx.py ./in/MOOC1 ./out/MOOC1
+python genedx.py
 ~~~~~~~~~~~~~~~~~~~~~

-You must supply two arguments to the python script:
+The `__CONSTS__.py` file specifies a set of global that you can set for your context.

+Two important global constants:
 - ./in/MOOC1 is the source folder where the script will read from
 - ./out/MOOC1 is the destination folder where the script will write to